fmqa/mxnet-splidnn/README.md

 ## Results

-The results of the sample training run are included in `output.txt` and well the best model/trainer pair `model_epoch5`, `trainer_epoch5`.
-We chose to stop training after 5 epochs to avoid overfitting to the input dataset.
+The results of the sample training run are included in `output.txt` as well as the best model/trainer pair `model_epoch5`, `trainer_epoch5`.
+We stop training after 5 epochs to avoid overfitting to the input dataset.